haoxle/haoxle/README.md

-# Hi I'm Hao, a Junior Software Developrt at nology 👨‍💻
+# Hi I'm Hao, a Junior Software Developer at nology 👨‍💻

 I am a London based developrt and I have just completed my 12 week nology course.